.222 Remington

-The .222 Remington or 5.7×43mm (C.I.P), also known as the triple deuce, triple two, and treble two, is a centerfire rifle cartridge.
+The .222 Remington, also known as the triple deuce, triple two, and treble two, is a centerfire rifle cartridge.
 Introduced in 1950, it was the first commercial rimless .22 (5.56 mm) cartridge made in the United States.
 As such, it was an entirely new design, without a parent case.
 The .222 Remington was a popular target cartridge from its introduction until the mid-1970s and still enjoys a reputation for accuracy.
 It remains a popular vermin or "varmint" cartridge at short and medium ranges with preferred bullet weights of 40–55 grains and muzzle velocities from 3,000 to 3,500 ft/s (915–1,067 m/s).

 Introduction

 The .222 Remington was developed by Mike Walker, an engineer at Remington, who shot it in a benchrest competition in 1950 at the Johnstown, New York, gun club.
 It was introduced with the Remington Model 722 bolt-action rifle.
 The accuracy and flat trajectory of the bullet resulted in the adoption of the round for varmint and benchrest rifles.
 The faster .220 Swift and .22-250 Remington provided more reach than the .222 Remington.
 These larger cartridges have roughly 50% more power than the .222, but also cause more muzzle blast and barrel erosion.